Click to listen to the audio…

 The distended stomach, ends up taking up MORE SPACE, as it stretches, bigger and bigger.
-Since space in the body cavity is limited – the brain “intervenes” when the stomach reaches the tipping point.
-You stop eating, when there is NO MORE ROOM.
+Since space in the body cavity is limited – the dramatic expansion, finally puts a stop to your eating…..

 Unfortunately, the “I AM FULL MESSAGE” can be slow to arrive.

 Minor delays, can have major consequences.
 Short-term, it can bring on a serious case of indigestion and necessitate a helping or two, of ENOS.
 Long-term, it can bring on extra layers.
+Eish !

 So what can you do ?